AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

 ## 5. Lab Pre-req and Objectives

-These are the initial deployment requirements:
+These are the requirements for this hands-on activity.
+Please follow each step carefully.
+However, if you get stuck, feel free to jump to Section #7 for a thorough solution.

+### 5.1 Deploy the Aviatrix Spoke Gateway

 - Create a single Aviatrix Spoke Gateway in the AWS **us-east-1** region within the VPC named `“egress-vpc”`.
 You may assign any name you prefer.

 - The Spoke Gateway instance size should be **t3a.small**.

-- the Spoke gateway must be attached to the **egress-vpc-public-us-east-1a** subnet
+- The Spoke gateway must be attached to the **egress-vpc-public-us-east-1a** subnet

 ### 5.1 Create Secure Egress DCF Rules